The Slow Mo Guys: Success

 In April 2011, the channel was voted the winner of YouTube's On The Rise program, which highlights up-and-coming YouTube partners on the homepage.
 In September 2012, their episode involving crushing watermelons was featured on The Tonight Show.

-On 20 February 2013, Free confirmed that the series had been picked up by Rooster Teeth and that further episodes of the series would be released on Rooster Teeth's website, as well as the series' existing YouTube channel.
+On 20 February 2013, Free confirmed that the series had been picked up by Rooster Teeth for broadcast and that further episodes of the series would be released on Rooster Teeth's website, as well as the series' existing YouTube channel, with Free remaining as the sole owner of Slow Mo Guys.
 A best of compilation was released by Rooster Teeth Productions for home video on 10 September 2013.

 In January 2014, in collaboration with GE Global Research, the R&D division of General Electric, they released a video showcasing the company's latest innovations, including superhydrophobic surfaces and how magnetic nanoparticles behave like liquid magnets.
 Two additional videos featuring them demonstrating MEMS and "cold spray" 3D painting technology were also released on the official GE YouTube channel.

 The series has been featured as part of YouTube's "Rewind" year-in-review video in 2013, 2014, 2015, 2016, and 2017.

 The series was used as part of a 2014 YouTube advertising campaign.
 The advertisements featuring Free and Gruchy were titled "You Make Every Second Epic".
 A large image of Free and Gruchy was printed on a London bus as part of the campaign, alongside TV commercials, billboards and Tube station posters.

 The series was nominated for a Webby Award in Best Web Personality/Host (Online Film & Video) in 2016.
 At the 2016 Streamy Awards, the series won in the Cinematography category.

-On March 27, 2020, Oculus TV premiered their eight-part series collaboration with The Slow Mo Guys called The Slow Mo Guys VR.
+On 27 March 2020, Oculus TV premiered their eight-part series collaboration with The Slow Mo Guys called The Slow Mo Guys VR.
 In this show, people would be able to watch Free and Gruchy recreate their videos in 3D slow motion.

 Several videos have been made in collaboration with other entertainers.
 This has included filming of a sabrage competition with Rhett & Link; dropping bowling balls with the Blue Man Group; and providing Will Smith (wearing Gruchy's lab coat) a flamethrower to use on cardboard cutouts of himself.